cibi29/Weekly-Status-Update/README.md

 * Worked on Natural Language Inference task using the Paraphrase Database
 * The task involves determining whether a natural language hypothesis h can reasonably be inferred from a natural language premise p.
 Example :
-  p Several airlines polled saw costs grow more than expected, even after adjusting for inflation. h Some of the companies in the poll reported cost increases.
+ 1. p Several airlines polled saw costs grow more than expected, even after adjusting for inflation.
+ 2. h Some of the companies in the poll reported cost increases.
-* The results for embeddings trained on "common vocabulary" of different data splits can be found [here]()
+* The results for embeddings trained on "common vocabulary" of different data splits can be found [here](https://docs.google.com/document/d/1UNz7GPbtnuw1BUMPcwdGzwkJ_FyMlhcUiUnXM84CEB0/edit)
 * Performance for the various embeddings used is very similar and does not prove that adding more training data improves accuracy in the task.
+The experiments were also performed selectively without using a commmon vocabulary.
+* Have obtained Hindi treebank from NLP lab, Currently in need of Conll 2003 dataset for English NER - paperwork required.

 ## Week 14